Kazuki Higa betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Higa's most recent appearance at the Sony Open in Hawaii, in 2023, he finished tied for 72nd after posting a score of two-under.
+- In Higa's most recent appearance at the Sony Open in Hawaii, in 2023, he finished tied for 72nd after posting a score of 2-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.